About Durham School of the Arts

 Enrollment : 1,835

 Durham School of the Arts first opened in 1995 and is housed in the former Durham High School building, which opened in 1922 and closed as a traditional high school in 1993.
 Our campus is expansive, covering three city blocks and includes eight separate buildings.
 Approximately 1,655 students from all parts of Durham County are enrolled in grades 6 thru 12.
 All students enroll through a lottery application system since DSA has no specific attendance zone and over 2,000 students apply for open positions yearly.
 Since both students and staff have elected to be at DSA, we feel it is both an honor and a privilege for all of us to be a part of this learning community.
-That is one of the reasons that DSA is the most successful school in our district both academically and artistically.

 School Facts